-Here, we leverage our cross-sector expertise in conservation (AWS, CJH, JG, JRW, KPK, MLL, SJG, TES), human health (DE), agriculture (JG), eco-evol biology (AWS) and bioinformatics (DE, JG, JRW, MLL) to explore SVs in a conservation context.
-We identify three critical resources for characterizing SVs de novo: 1) High-quality, contiguous, well annotated reference genome(s); 2) Whole genome resequence data from representative individuals of the target species/populations; and 3) Well-curated metadata, including pedigrees.
-We also highlight how the incorporation of genome assemblies for multiple reference individuals- that is, a pangenomic approach-can be used to improve SV discovery and genotyping, even for the most complex SVs (Alonge et al., 2020; Eizenga et al., 2020; Gao et al., 2019; Golicz et al., 2016; Tettelin et al., 2005).
-We then discuss the opportunities and challenges for relating SVs to complex traits and explore how eco-evol modelling can be leveraged to mitigate the impacts of managing maladaptive complex trait(s) on genome-wide diversity.
-Together, these approaches have strong potential to improve conservation outcomes, particularly for intensively managed threatened species.
+Here, we leverage our cross-sector expertise in conservation (AWS, CJH, JG, JRW, KPK, MLL, SJG, TES), human health (DE), agriculture (JG), quantitative genetics (AWS) and bioinformatics (DE, JG, JRW, MLL) to consider the significance of SVs in population persistence and species extinction risk, and discuss opportunities and challenges for relating SVs to fitness traits in small populations.
+We identify approaches for reliably characterizing SVs with an emphasis on leveraging new and existing genomic resources for species of conservation concern.
+We also describe how the incorporation of genome assemblies for multiple reference individuals can be used to improve SV discovery and genotyping, even for large and/or complex SVs (Alonge et al., 2020; Eizenga et al., 2020; Gao et al., 2019; Golicz, Batley, & Edwards, 2016; Tettelin et al., 2005).
+We contend that the study of SVs has the potential to improve conservation outcomes by enhancing our understanding of genome-wide variation and traits related to fitness.